Sony Xperia C5 Ultra

 The Sony Xperia C5 Ultra is a mid-range Android phablet smartphone developed and manufactured by Sony.
 It serves as the successor to the Xperia C4.
 The phone was unveiled on 3 August 2015 alongside the Xperia M5.

 The key features of the phone is the twin 13-megapixel rear and front camera and its near borderless 6.0-inch (152.4 mm) display with a width of 3 inches (79.6 mm).

 Specifications

 Hardware

-The Sony Xperia C5 Ultra has a 6.0-inch IPS LCD display, an octa-core 1.7 GHz Cortex-A53 Mediatek MT6752 processor, 2 GBs of RAM and 16 GBs of internal storage that can be expanded using a microSD card of up to 256 GB.
+The Sony Xperia C5 Ultra has a 6.0-inch IPS LCD, an octa-core 1.7 GHz Cortex-A53 Mediatek MT6752 processor, 2 GBs of RAM and 16 GBs of internal storage that can be expanded using a microSD card of up to 256 GB.
 The phone has a 2930 mAh Li-ion battery, 13 MP rear camera with an LED flash and 13 MP front-facing camera with auto-focus.
 It is available in Black, White and Mint colors.